 Teaches: 7th Grade / 6th – 8th grade Communication Arts

-Years at Cabrini: I am beginning my first year here at Cabrini.
+Years at Cabrini: This is my first year at Cabrini.
 Most of my professional life in Catholic education has been in South City.

 Previous Teaching Positions: I started my teaching career at Holy Family School.
 In 1986 I began as a 7th grade homeroom teacher teaching Middle School literature and English and 7th grade religion for 8 years.
 I left Holy Family School to become a school principal at Good Shepherd School in Hillsboro, MO.
 From Good Shepherd I moved to the Cathedral Basilica School in the Central West End for 10 years as principal.
 I left there and moved to St. Gabriel the Archangel as Curriculum Coordinator and CRE.
 I was invited to be the principal at St. Stephens Protomartyr for the next 5 years.
 Last year I was principal at St. Ambrose.

 I also taught in St. Louis University High School Upward Bound Summer Program.
 I collaborated in the development of the curriculum for the Project Achievement